python-pillow/Pillow/README.txt

 Pillow
 ======

-Pillow is a "friendly" PIL fork.
+Pillow is the "friendly" PIL fork.
 PIL is the Python Imaging Library.

 Introduction
 ------------

-The author's goal is to foster packaging improvements by publicizing development and exploring packaging problems within the fork.
+The (fork) author's goal is to foster packaging improvements by publicizing development and exploring packaging problems within the fork.

 Justification